NumPy Arrays

 N-dimensional Arrays

-These arrays are not just limited to 1 dimension; NumPy can handle multi-dimensional arrays as well.
-For example, you can create a 2-dimensional array (also known as a matrix) using the same numpy.array() function:
+Arrays are not just limited to 1 dimension; NumPy can also create and handle multi-dimensional arrays.
+For example, you can create a 2-dimensional array (also known as a matrix) while using the same numpy.array() function:

 # Create a 2-dimensional array (matrix)